 3 Tbsp. shredded coconut (optional, but delicious!)

 Begin by mixing your bananas, almond butter, and eggs.

-In a separate bowl, combine almond butter, baking soda, baking powder, cinnamon, nutmeg, salt, and shredded coconut.
+In a separate bowl, combine almond flour, baking soda, baking powder, cinnamon, nutmeg, salt, and shredded coconut.

 Add dry ingredients into your banana mixture and mix until combined.

 Grease your muffin tins and fill with 2/3 full with batter.

 Bake for 12-15 minutes at 375 degrees or until toothpick comes out clean.

 These muffins don’t stand much of a chance of making it through the week.
 They are seriously delicious!
 I hope that you enjoy them just as much as we have been :)